Concordium/concordium-rust-sdk/README.md

 The SDK has support for constructing and sending transactions, and for querying various aspects of the chain and the node itself.

-The SDK version 2 supports both the old V1 node GRPC API (accessible via the `endpoints` module) as well as the new V2 API (accessible via the `v2` module).
-New users should use the API since it is more flexible, has more features, and performs better.
-The V1 API will be deprecated in the next SDK version.

 ## Minimum supported Rust version

 The minimal supported rust version is stated in the `Cargo.toml` manifest.
 A